Anatomy & Background

 - Physical therapy – Exercises (therapeutic, stretching and strengthening), neuro-muscular re-education, manual therapy, electrical stimulation, ultrasound and cold laser therapy can diminish pain, reduce inflammation and improve mobility.

-Most people experience a full recovery following treatment that may include a combination of conservative approaches, including medication, injections and physical therapy.
+Most people experience a full recovery following treatment in our NJ pain control clinic.
+Treatments for shoulder bursitis that may include a combination of conservative approaches, including medication, injections and physical therapy.
 Repetitive movement of the shoulder can cause the condition to recur, however.
-More severe cases of the condition resulting from significant impingement, such as from bone spurs, generally respond well to surgical decompression of the area.
+Dr. Freeman, leading pain relief doctor in NJ suggest that in more severe cases of the condition resulting from significant impingement, such as from bone spurs, generally respond well to surgical decompression of the area.
 If a surrounding tendon tears or ruptures, surgical outcomes will vary depending on a number of factors.